-Michael J. Dandorph is president of the Rush System and president of Rush University Medical Center.
+Michael J. Dandorph is president of Rush University System for Health and president of Rush University Medical Center.
 He joined the Medical Center in 2013 as executive vice president for clinical affairs.

-As president of the Rush System, Dandorph serves as the senior-most leader responsible for the integrated operations and strategies of the Rush System’s hospitals and clinical practices, as well as the system’s continued growth and future direction.
-The Rush System currently includes Rush University Medical Center in Chicago; Rush Oak Park Hospital in Oak Park, Illinois; Rush Copley Medical Center in Aurora, Illinois; and numerous outpatient facilities throughout the metropolitan Chicago area.
+As president of Rush University System for Health, Dandorph serves as the senior-most leader responsible for the integrated operations and strategies of the system’s hospitals and clinical practices, as well as the system’s continued growth and future direction.
+Rush University System for Health currently includes Rush University Medical Center in Chicago; Rush Oak Park Hospital in Oak Park, Illinois; Rush Copley Medical Center in Aurora, Illinois; and numerous outpatient facilities throughout the metropolitan Chicago area.

 In 2016, the three hospitals in the system had a combined total of 49,830 patient admissions, 184,172 emergency department visits and nearly one million outpatient visits.
 The system has annual operating revenues of greater than $2.2 billion, holds $3.6 billion in total assets and employs about 11,000 people.

 Under Dandorph’s leadership since 2013, Rush University Medical Center has seen dramatic growth in its clinical programs and has been ranked among the top 5 in hospital quality among leading academic medical centers in the United States each year; Rush University Medical Group has expanded ambulatory visits by nearly 10 percent per year; Rush Oak Park Hospital went from a historically negative operating performance to a 5 percent operating margin and experienced significant program expansion; and in 2015 the nation’s three leading bond rating agencies each issued upgraded financial outlooks for the Rush Obligated Group.